erithion/trees/README.md

     return 0;
 }
 ```
-The motivation behind such a design is to have lightweight and less error-prone trees where you could not, say, accidentally remove an element(s) if the tree was initially insert-only by design.
+The motivation behind such a design is to have less error-prone trees where you could not, say, accidentally remove the element(s) if the tree was initially insert-only by design, and let the compiler make sure that your decisions are followed throughout the entire code that would use your tree.
 </details>

 <details>